Understanding the Emotional Impact of Late ADHD and Autism Diagnoses

 1. Emotional Reframing

-Once someone receives a diagnosis, they start seeing their past through a new lens.
+Once someone receives a diagnosis, they begin to see their past through a new lens.
 That meltdown in the team meeting?
-That wasn’t a character flaw—it was sensory overload.
+It wasn’t a character flaw—it was sensory overload.
 The missed deadlines?
 Not laziness, but executive dysfunction.

-This reframing is often accompanied by a deep sense of grief.
+This reframing often brings a deep sense of grief.
 And where there’s grief, there’s often blame.

 2. Retrospective Anger and Loss

-With insight comes the realisation: “I was struggling and nobody noticed.”
-This realisation can trigger a wave of anger—not necessarily at specific people, but at the systems, environments, and interactions that failed to support them.
+With insight comes the realisation: “I was struggling, and nobody noticed.”
+This realisation can trigger a wave of anger—not necessarily directed at specific people, but at the systems, environments, and interactions that failed to support them.
 Unfortunately, managers often represent those systems.

 3. Shift in Group Identity

-Post-diagnosis, many people begin identifying more strongly with neurodivergent peers and less with previous professional or social circles.
-Managers—particularly those who don’t share that lived experience—can suddenly feel “other,” even if they’ve been kind and supportive all along.
+Post-diagnosis, many individuals begin to identify more strongly with neurodivergent peers.
+They may feel less connected to previous professional or social circles.
+Managers—especially those who don’t share that lived experience—can suddenly feel “other,” even if they’ve been kind and supportive all along.

 4. Cognitive Dissonance

 There’s often a conflict between “I’ve always liked my manager” and “they were part of an environment that didn’t support me.”
 To resolve this, the brain may tip toward rewriting the narrative: “Maybe they weren’t that supportive after all.”
-It’s not always accurate—but it feels emotionally safer.
+While this may not be accurate, it feels emotionally safer.

 5. Affinity Bias in Reverse

-Ironically, the same bias that leads us to trust people who are like us can also cause us to distrust people who no longer feel like part of our emotional in-group.
-Post-diagnosis, some employees feel closer to influencers or support communities than to their employer.
-It’s not that they’ve forgotten your support—it’s that their emotional centre has shifted.
+Ironically, the same bias that leads us to trust people who are like us can also cause us to distrust those who no longer feel like part of our emotional in-group.
+After a diagnosis, some employees may feel closer to influencers or support communities than to their employer.
+It’s not that they’ve forgotten your support; it’s that their emotional centre has shifted.

 Understanding these mechanisms doesn’t mean tolerating hostility or stepping back.
 It means responding with empathy, perspective, and boundaries.